bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

       5     5
       6     8

-The output would have looked like the following
+The output would have looked like the following.

     0	  0	   000.894
     1	  1	   000.447